Roderick Mackenzie (Jacobite): Aftermath

 The soldiers cut off Roderick's head and took it to Fort Augustus hoping to receive their reward and where Prince William, Duke of Cumberland was staying.
 The captured Jacobite, MacDonald of Kingsburgh, who was also the future father-in-law of Flora MacDonald, was asked to identify the head as being the Prince's but he was not able to.
 Cumberland then took the head to London for other Jacobite prisoners to identify but by this time it had begun to decompose and it was decided that it was not the Prince.

 Grave and cairn

 In Glenmoriston, both Roderick's grave and a cairn erected in memory of him can be seen where every year in late July a small ceremony is held by the 1745 Association and the Clan Mackenzie Society.
 The cairn may have been there since Mackenzie's death in 1746 but has had many stones added to it by tourists over the years.
-Major repairs were made to the cairn in the mid-1950s after an American tourist of Mackenzie descent wrote to the National Trust and a programme was setup for its repair.
+Major repairs were made to the cairn in the mid-1950s after an American tourist of Mackenzie descent wrote to the National Trust and a programme was set up for its repair.
 Permission was subsequently gained from the Forestry Commission who held overall responsibility for the cairn.
 On Roderick Mackenzie's grave there is a cross that has been replaced by the Inverness Field Club.

 The inscription on the cairn reads: